Skip to main content

 implementers should also consult [RFC9110] regarding caching and

-other uses of the vary header.
+other uses of the "vary" header.

 Appendix B. Design Considerations

 B.1.
-Not Reusing the Existing Media Type
+Reusing the Existing Media Type

 B.2.
-Query Parameters Considered Harmful
+Inappropriate Use of Query Parameters

 Another design approach to communicating RDAP extensions from the